Y0URD34TH/Project-GLD/README.md

 ### **[🎮] Game Download**
 * Download a game from any source via Lua scripts
-* Built-in download manager and Real-Debrid support
+* Built-in download manager and Real-Debrid & TorBox support
 * Start multiple downloads at the same time

 ### **[🧲] Torrent Client**